Emigrants from the Ottawa, Canada area to

 to Renfrew County and expounded upon the many assets of the area.
 He and his

 family, along with many others started making their move.
-Many families move
+Many families moved

 to the Grand Forks area in 1878 and 1879.
 In addition, James J. Hill,